DOI10.47051/YWAK9120

 Figure 1: Individuals of Phrynonax sexcarinatus: Jatun Sacha Biological Reserve, Napo province, Ecuador (); Napo Wildlife Center, Orellana province, Ecuador (); Leticia, Amazonas state, Colombia (). j=juvenile.

 Natural history: Phrynonax sexcarinatus is a semi-arboreal snake that occurs in the rainforest floor as well as on shrubs and trees.3,7 These snakes are usually seen active on semi-open areas during sunny days.8 At night, they roost on shrubs 1.8–3.5 m above the ground.7 Puffing snakes are active hunters having an aglyphous dentition, meaning their teeth lack specialized grooves to deliver venom.
-The diet in P. sexcarinatus consists primarily on birds and their eggs,3,9 but also includes lizards and small mammals.7,10,11 Juveniles are insectivorous, feeding on beetles, moths, and grasshoppers.10 Gravid females have been found to contain 11 eggs,5 but the real clutch size is not known.
+The diet in P. sexcarinatus primarily consists of birds and their eggs,3,9 but also includes lizards and small mammals.7,10,11 Juveniles are insectivorous, feeding on beetles, moths, and grasshoppers.10 Gravid females have been found to contain 11 eggs,5 but the real clutch size is not known.
 Puffing snakes are known for their defense behavior.
 When threatened, they keep the anterior half of the body elevated in an “S” shape, while compressing it laterally and inflating the neck.8 With the mouth open, they produce a hissing sound and strike the observer.7,8

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Phrynonax sexcarinatus is listed in this category primarily on the basis of the species’ wide distribution, presence in protected areas, and adaptability to habitat modification provided there is tree cover remaining.12 The most important threat to some populations is deforestation and habitat fragmentation caused by large-scale cattle ranching and the creation of new roads.
 The survival of this arboreal snake is contingent upon the availability of trees, as they serve both as protective cover against predators and as a source of forage.
-Lastly, Amazonian Puffing-Snakes are usually killed on sight, as they are perceived to be dangerous.
+Lastly, Northeastern Puffing-Snakes are usually killed on sight, as they are perceived to be dangerous.

 Distribution: Phrynonax sexcarinatus is widely distributed throughout the Amazon basin of Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname, and Venezuela.
 The species also occurs in Trinidad Island.